Skip to main content

 Research Administration and Compliance

-- If two months are paid in one payroll, two separate forms must be submitted.
+• If two months are paid in one payroll, two separate forms must be submitted.
 These must be completed by the 15th of the month following the payment.

-- The summer salary should be paid for the actual period worked.
+• The summer salary should be paid for the actual period worked.

-- Only two months of summer salary (usually two months a year) can be paid from NSF and NSF flow-through funds.
+• Only two months of summer salary (usually two months a year) can be paid from NSF and NSF flow-through funds.

 projects, vacation, or sick time.

-- TEARS Summer Effort Report: the percentages of time spent on actual projects for the entire period are correct.
+• TEARS Summer Effort Report: The percentages of time spent on actual projects for the entire period are correct.
 (This is based on direct pay)

 Release Time (RT)

-- Prepare Employee Release Time Form (PDF).
+• Prepare the Employee Release Time Form.

-- Retro 90 Day (PDF) “Out of Compliance Justification” Form: If you submit RT 120 days outside of the intended time frame, you must submit it along with the Out of Compliance Justification Form.
+• Retro 90 Day “Out of Compliance Justification” Form: If you submit RT 120 days outside of the intended time frame, you must submit it along with the Out of Compliance Justification Form.
 If we do not receive it along with the RT form, we will NOT approve/process the RT.
 An example would be when RT is for August 16 – September 30, and we receive it in February to process.

 Check to see if your grant contains fabricated assets as coded in WRS